India and the rest of the world are going through challenging times.

 Similar business prospects abound in other sectors such as homeland security, media & entertainment, hotel/motel, financial investment services, etc.

-For Urban Development, for example, Government of India has initiated a program called ‘Smart Cities Mission’ in 2015.
-As of Jun 2017, 90 cities have been selected for upgrade as part of this mission.
-US $15 billion has been approved by the Indian Government for the development of the selected cities.
+For Urban Development, for example, the Government of India has initiated a program called ‘Smart Cities Mission’ in 2015.
+As of Jun 2017, 90 cities have been selected for an upgrade as part of this mission.
+The US $15 billion has been approved by the Indian Government for the development of the selected cities.
 Details about this mission are available here https://en.wikipedia.org/wiki/Smart_Cities_Mission.

-All of the above present a historic opportunity for the SMEs and Entrepreneurs in the US to expand beyond borders to India.
+All of the above present a historic opportunity for SMEs and Entrepreneurs in the US to expand beyond borders to India.
 US companies with the right know-how are most preferred by Indian companies mainly for the reason that Indians have a very favorable view of the US according to a Global Attitudes Survey.
 Indian Government officials make regular visits to the US to meet with the industry experts and to promote business and trade opportunities.

 I am so confident that with the efforts that not only Indian Government, Indian business conglomerates and entrepreneurs are putting towards India's growth but also the investments that foreign MNCs like Apple, Microsoft, Samsung, etc. are making in India will entice more international businesses mainly SMEs to do business with/in India.